-In fact, assessing the situation and recognising whether you can do anything to help before getting your dog to your vet could potentially save your dog’s life.
+In fact, assessing the situation and recognizing whether you can do anything to help before getting your dog to your vet could potentially save your dog’s life.

 While first-aid is not a substitute for proper veterinarian care, some basic first-aid skills are invaluable when facing a real-life emergency.